TheCrether/ahkscripts/README.md

 ### `shortcuts.ah2`

+This is a script to launch shortcuts configured through a JSON file.
+You can put folders you want to open, Batch/Powershell/Autohotkey scripts to launch and also put them into submenus.

+Because of Windows-version specific limitations, some features may not be available. (described after this)

 #### Windows 10

 You can use this script to define a list of shortcuts which can open one folder in explorer or start a AutoHotkey script (path has to end with .ahk or .ah2).